anviljs/anvil-stylus/README.md

-## Anvil Stylus Plugin
+## Anvil Stylus Extension

-This plugin requires anvil.js version 0.8.* or greater.
+This extension requires anvil.js version 0.9.* or greater.

 ### Note

-Some bizarre issue in stylus means that it can't run within any direction that contains ".styl" which means I had to use a dash instead of a period.
+Some bizarre issue in stylus means that it can't run within any directory ending in ".styl" which means I had to use a dash instead of a period.
 Sounds insane?
 It's true.
 Proofus: https://github.com/LearnBoost/stylus/issues/807

 ## Installation